 As you might expect, the square film of the Instax Square SQ6 represents a midpoint between the mini and wide formats, both in terms of size and cost.
 The most reasonable way to buy this film is in a 60 pack for $63, resulting in a cost of $1.05 per photo.
 Black and white film is a bit more expensive, costing around $15 for a 10-pack.

-Listing for $130, the Instax Square SQ6 certainly isn't cheap.
+The Instax Square SQ6 certainly isn't cheap.
 However, if you're looking for something that is both easy to use, and that is capable of some advanced shooting modes like double exposures, it is actually one of the more affordable cameras available.

 The Fujifilm Instax Square SQ6 represents a great choice for those that want a camera that isn't too big or complicated, but that takes larger than mini photos and is capable of taking double exposures.